Composables

 API Reference

-QRCode is an original composable — there is no underlying Base UI primitive.
+QRCode is an original composable with no underlying Base UI primitive.
 The QR encoder is implemented from scratch per ISO/IEC 18004, supporting Numeric, Alphanumeric, and Byte (UTF-8) modes across versions 1–40 and all four error correction levels, with automatic mode, version, and mask selection.
 The symbol is rendered entirely as SVG <path> elements, so it scales crisply at any size.

 Props